sh1nobuu/BitAnime/README.md

 - Set file overwrite via config file (0 = Skip / 1 = Overwrite)

 ## Installation
+You have 2 options here, you can download the exe on the releases page and run using windows

+- Download the zip
+- Extract and set your usernam and password in the config.json
+- Run the exe

+If you want to run from source, or are using Linux/Mac you can run directly from source doing the following -

 - `git clone https://github.com/karl0ss/GoGoDownloader.git`
 - `pip install -r requirements.txt`
 - Create config.json from config.json.default
 - Add your GoGoAnime username and password to config.json (Can't be a Google account)
-- Run the app with `python main.py`
+- Run the app with `python GoGoDownloader.py`

 ## Screenshot